Coirt/Bark/README.md

 --------
-I like to read 'expensive' programming books so donations would be much appreciated, so if you would like contribute to developement you can do so by making a donation [here](https://www.paypal.me/philgolden)
+I like to read 'expensive' programming books so donations would be much appreciated, so if you would like contribute to development you can do so by making a donation [here](https://www.paypal.me/philgolden)